minetest/minetest/doc/lua_api.md

     * Returns the humidity at the position, or `nil` on failure.
 * `minetest.get_biome_data(pos)`
     * Returns a table containing:
-        * `biome` the biome id of the biome at that position
+        * `biome` the biome ID of the biome at that position
         * `heat` the heat at the position
         * `humidity` the humidity at the position
     * Or returns `nil` on failure.